skyxie/ruby-quickstart/readme.txt

-Zuora API Ruby Quickstart
+Zuora Ruby Quickstart

 INTRODUCTION
 ------------

-Thank you for downloading the Zuora QuickStart Ruby Toolkit.
+Thank you for downloading the Zuora Ruby QuickStart.
 This download contains code designed to help you begin using Zuora APIs.

 REQUIREMENTS
 ------------

+The following needs to be installed for the example:

-Ruby 2.3.2 (install using "gem install -v=2.3.2 rails") soap4r (install using "gem install soap4r")
+- Ruby 2.3.2 (install using "gem install -v=2.3.2 rails")
+- soap4r (install using "gem install soap4r")

 Note: the files included in this Quickstart include source that was originally generated using soap4r.
 They have been modified to work with the Zuora API.

-The changes made include:
+If you choose to generate source from the WSDL, please make sure to incorporate the following manual changes to the code:

 - ZUORA.rb - Added SessionHeader.on_outbound_headeritem() to support headers

 CONTENTS
 --------

 This zip follows the Ruby directory structure convention, but contains the minimum set for a basic console application.

-    /config/* - environment-specific configuration
+    /app/controllers/* - Controllers for example
+    /app/views/* - Views for example
     /lib/* - Zuora API interface code
     /script/console - Ruby console utility to run sample code interactively